mahmoud-mohsen97/Semantic-Search/README.md

 ## Optimization for Time Efficiency:
 We optimize the search process by using indexing techniques and efficient data structures.
 This ensures that the semantic search is performed with minimal time complexity.
 ## Conclusion :
-Our semantic search pipeline successfully retrieves relevant articles based on specific keywords and then and generates a word cloud visualization to highlight the most frequent words in each file's content
+Our semantic search pipeline successfully retrieves relevant articles based on specific keywords and then generates a word cloud visualization to highlight the most frequent words in each file's content

 **=> There is a need to enhance the information retrieval process where the output be a summary and more customized for the query**